-There are 754 affordable apartments in Sumter that offer reduced rents to low-income households.
+There are 754 low-income apartments in Sumter that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Sumter Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Sumter features 933 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 754 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Sumter.